Foundation Diploma in Art & Design

 Professional practice

-You will have the opportunity to practice key employability skills, including critical thinking, problem solving, and applying creative solutions using systems and technology.
-You will work collaboratively, developing interpersonal and presentation skills.
+You will develop key employability skills, including critical thinking, problem-solving, and collaborative working.
+You will build confidence in communication, interpersonal, and presentation skills.

 History and theory

-To develop your ideas further and interpret briefs, you will conduct historical and contextual research and investigation.
-Through self-reflection, critical analysis, and effective communication of your thoughts, you will gain a better understanding of your work in relation to the contemporary context.
+To develop your ideas and respond effectively to project briefs, you will undertake historical and contextual research.
+Through self-reflection, critical analysis, and communication of ideas, you will develop an understanding of your work within a contemporary context.

 On completion of the UAL Level 3 Foundation Diploma in Art and Design, you will have the skills and understanding needed to progress to: